 RED DEER, Alta.—Alberta Premier Danielle Smith says her government’s proposed changes to the provincial Bill of Rights are still open for feedback to allow further changes.

 Speaking at the UCP annual general meeting on Nov.
-1, Smith noted that amending the bill was something the membership asked for during last year’s convention, and that further changes are still possible depending on the debates at this year’s convention.
+1, Smith noted that amending the Bill was something the membership asked for during last year’s convention, and that further changes to her proposed legislation to amend the Bill are still possible depending on the debate at this year’s convention.

 “We did come through with the direction we got from members last year, with a Bill of Rights amendment that’s going to entrench rights for firearms owners, make sure that we’re giving just compensation for violations of property rights, making sure that you never, ever, ever get forced to take a vaccine,” Smith said.

-On the second day of the convention on Nov.
-2, Smith will be facing a leadership vote, and party members will be voting on adopting policy resolutions.
-The policy items are not binding for the government, but reflect the wish of the party members.
+On Nov.
+2, the second day of the convention, Smith will be facing a leadership vote, and party members will be voting on adopting policy resolutions.
+The policy items are not binding for the government, but reflect the wish of UCP members.

 The provincial Bill of Rights was first introduced by then-Premier Peter Lougheed in 1972, and hasn’t been significantly updated since then.

-Amendments tabled by Smith’s government on Oct.
-28 include adding language to say that Albertans can’t be “coerced” into receiving medical treatment unless they are “likely to cause substantial harm to themselves or to others.”
-The language is meant to leave the door open for cases such as involuntary addiction treatment.
+Amendments tabled in the legislature by Smith’s government on Oct.
+28 under Bill 24 include adding language stipulating that Albertans can’t be “coerced” into receiving medical treatment unless they are “likely to cause substantial harm to themselves or to others.”
+The change is meant to leave the door open for cases such as involuntary addiction treatment.

 The interpretation of the word “coerced” will be left to the courts, according to Justice Minister Mickey Amery.